porsche-design-system/porsche-design-system/packages/components/src/components/form/radio-button-wrapper/radio-button-wrapper.usage.md

 ![Example for alignment](./assets/radio-button-dont-alignment.png)

 ### Single choice
 Never use a Radio Button alone.
+In this case you should you the Checkbox instead.

 ![Example for single choice](./assets/radio-button-dont-single-choice.png)